Global Intangible Low-Taxed Income and Form 8992 (Completed)

 Instructor: Robert J. Misey

-Begin Time: 9:00am Pacific Time
+Begin Time: |

-2 hours Federal Tax Related for EAs and OTRPs
+2 hours for CPAs 2 hours Federal Tax Related for EAs and OTRPs |

-Owners of foreign subsidiaries previously worried only about Subpart F income, but the 2017 Act created a new anti-deferral regime – Global Intangible Low-Taxed Income (“GILTI”).
+Owners of foreign subsidiaries previously worried only about Subpart F income, but the 2017 Act created a new anti-deferral regime – Global Intangible Low-Taxed Income (“GILTI”).
 Very simply, GILTI forces the U.S. owner to report the income of the foreign subsidiary that is in excess of 10% of the foreign subsidiary’s depreciable assets.
 However, it is rarely that simple and the IRS has promulgated 80 pages of regulations (with a 70-page preamble) as guidance.

 Who Should Attend